United States Maritime Service: History

 The Maritime Service was later transferred to another agency, while marine inspection and licensing continued to be Coast Guard missions.
-The need for administering the merchant marine during wartime was demonstrated during the First World War.
-Commerce warfare, carried on by submarines and merchant raiders, had a disastrous effect on the Allied merchant fleet.
+The need for administering the merchant marine during wartime was demonstrated during World War I. Commerce warfare, carried on by submarines and merchant raiders, had a disastrous effect on the Allied merchant fleet.
 With the resumption of unrestricted submarine warfare in 1917, U-boats sank ships faster than replacements could be built.
 The United States intended to meet this crisis with large numbers of mass-produced freighters and transports.
 When World War II loomed, the Maritime Commission began a crash shipbuilding program utilizing every available resource.
 The experienced shipyards built complicated vessels, such as warships.
 New shipyards, which opened almost overnight around the country, generally built less sophisticated ships such as the emergency construction Liberty ships.
 By 1945 the shipyards had completed more than 2,700 "Liberty" ships and hundreds of Victory ships, tankers and transports.

 The official song of the Maritime Service and Merchant Marine is "Heave Ho!
 My Lads, Heave Ho!".
 It was written by Lieutenant Jack Lawrence (a co-writer of "All or Nothing at All" and English language lyricist of "Beyond the Sea" who ultimately served as the president of ASCAP) while he was assigned as the bandleader of the Sheepshead Bay Maritime Service Training Station in Brooklyn, New York.
 During his stint in the Maritime Service, Lawrence met his longtime companion, psychologist Walter David Myden.